cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 comments: false
 ---

-Cypress comes with its own API for creating custom commands and even overwriting existing commands.
-In fact, the same public methods *you* have access to from our API is used to build every command in our API.
+Cypress comes with its own API for creating custom commands and overwriting existing commands.
+The built in Cypress commands use the very same API that's defined below.

 {% note info  %}
 A great place to define or overwrite commands is in your `cypress/support/commands.js` file, since it is loaded before any test files are evaluated.